A common North American mouse can catch and spread the coronavirus, lab studies show

 The susceptibility of deer mice makes them different from the more familiar, all-white lab mice, in which the coronavirus does not replicate well.
 That’s because the virus binds to a protein, a receptor called ACE2, like a key that slots into a lock.
 Lab mice have the wrong kind of lock.

-Scientists must either mutate the virus to infect mice, or mutate the mice — splicing a human lock inside the mouse — so the virus can more easily enter.
+Scientists must either mutate the virus to infect mice or mutate the mice — splicing a human lock inside the mouse — so the virus can more easily enter.
 Researchers in the U.S. Army, for instance, were recently successful at inserting a human ACE2 gene into mice.

 Karlsson, the biologist at the University of Massachusetts and the Broad Institute, and her colleagues published a theoretical study of whether the coronavirus could infect 250 species of mammals, based on the abundance of those receptor proteins in the animals.
 Deer mice, her model suggested, have enough receptors to be vulnerable — a prediction borne out by these laboratory experiments.